Emotional Abuse & Narcissistic Dynamics

 Why survivors stay isn’t about weakness; it’s about survival.
 Learn how trauma, coercive control, attachment, and practical barriers make leaving abuse profoundly complex, and what actually helps.

-Spiritual abuse occurs when faith is used to control, shame, or trap someone in a relationship.
+Spiritual abuse occurs when faith or religious authority is used to control, shame, or trap someone in a relationship.
 This post explores the signs of spiritual abuse, how belief systems can be weaponised, and how healing can begin when faith has been used as a tool of harm.

 Stalking often disguises itself as romance.
-This article explores how boundary violations erode safety, the warning signs of stalking, and what support and protection can look like.
+What looks like persistence from the outside can feel like fear on the inside.
+This article explores how boundary violations gradually erode safety, the warning signs of stalking, and what support and protection can look like.

-Many people blame themselves for “mutual abuse,” but reactive responses aren’t the same as being abusive.
-Learn how trauma, power dynamics, and the nervous system shape your reactions and why your responses were survival, not cruelty.
+Many people blame themselves for “mutual abuse,” but reactive responses to coercive control aren’t the same as being abusive.
+Learn how trauma, power dynamics, and the nervous system shape survival responses and why your reactions were not cruelty.

 Conflict is part of every relationship.
 But when disagreements leave you smaller, anxious, or doubting your own reality, something deeper may be happening.
 Here’s how to recognise the shift from conflict to abuse.